austin-rt/useMemo/README.md

 </br>
 <blockquote>
 Our <code>jacobsthal</code> function is a simple, <a href="https://www.geeksforgeeks.org/javascript-memoization/">recursive</a> function that returns the <a href="https://en.wikipedia.org/wiki/Jacobsthal_number">Jacobsthal Number</a> at a given index.
-The specifics of the code and Jacobsthal Number don't matter for this article.
-All we care about is that it's a computationally expensive function, defined <strong>within</strong> our component, hence the implementation of <code>useCallback</code>.
+The specifics of the code and Jacobsthal Number don't matter for <code>useMemo</code>.
+All we care about is that it's defined <strong>within</strong> our component, hence the implementation of <code>useCallback</code>, and that it's computationally expensive.
 </blockquote>
 </br>

-If we provide a small value to the `number` input, we'll see that our React app behaves as expected.
-It snappily renders the result.
-However, as we increase the value of our input, we notice that while the app still provides the desired output, it takes increasingly longer to render.
+If we provide a small value to the `number` input, our React app behaves as expected, snappily rendering the result.
+However, as we increase the value of our input, while the app still provides the desired output, it takes increasingly longer to render.

 ![](./assets/gif/useMemo-1.gif)

 ## Why is This Happening?

-Thirty-five seems to be the sweet spot of slow enough to be annoying but still testable by our solution.
-So we'll input 35 and wait for the output to calculate.
+Thirty-five will be our test case because it is slow enough to be annoying but still testable.
+So we'll type 35 and wait for the output to calculate.

 Now start typing into the second input.
 See how slow it is to render?
-That's because when the input changed, the **entire** component re-rendered, and our expensive function recalculated the output before rendering.
-Recalculations will happen even when `jacobsthal`'s output doesn't change.
+That's because when the input changed, the **entire** component re-rendered, and our expensive function recalculated the output before re-rendering, even though our output didn't change.

 This is obviously a problem.

 ![](./assets/gif/useMemo-2.gif)

 <blockquote>A Quick Aside:

-I've made this mistake and seen countless other Junior Developers do the same.
+Junior Developers make this mistake far too often.
 You don't always need <code>useState</code> for your forms.
 I'll even propose that you **usually don't**.
 If no part of your application needs to see the real-time value, like when submitting a form to an API, you should be using <code>useRef</code> instead.
 We will get into how and why in a later article.</blockquote>

 So with the stage set and the curtains drawn, how do we resolve the issue at hand?

 ## Memoization

 Memoization is a Programming technique that stores the **results** of a function call, so the next time you call that function, it doesn't have to recalculate the output.
-Instead, it can return the stored result, saving a lot of [time complexity](https://www.freecodecamp.org/news/time-complexity-of-algorithms/) with recursive functions.
-That's all you need to know for now, but if you'd like a more in-depth explanation, you can also check out this [Memoization in JavaScript](https://www.geeksforgeeks.org/javascript-memoization/) article by GeeksforGeeks.
+Instead, it can return the stored result, saving [time complexity](https://www.freecodecamp.org/news/time-complexity-of-algorithms/) with recursive functions.

+That's all you need to know for now, but if you'd like a more in-depth explanation, check out this [Memoization in JavaScript](https://www.geeksforgeeks.org/javascript-memoization/) article by GeeksforGeeks.
 And at the end of this article, we will refactor our `jacobsthal` function to implement proper JavaScript memoization.

 ## `useMemo` vs. `useCallback`